Sharon Tate: 1964–1967: Hollywood recognition and Valley of the Dolls

 An edited version of The Fearless Vampire Killers was released, and Polanski expressed disgust at Ransohoff for "butchering" his film.
 Newsweek called it "a witless travesty", and it was not profitable.
 Tate's performance was largely ignored in reviews and, when she was mentioned, it was usually in relation to her nude scenes.
 Eye of the Devil was released shortly after, and Metro-Goldwyn-Mayer attempted to build interest in Tate with its press release describing her as "one of the screen's most exciting new personalities".
 The film failed to find an audience and most reviews were indifferent, neither praising nor condemning it.
 The New York Times wrote that one of the few highlights was Tate's "chillingly beautiful but expressionless performance".

 The All Eyes on Sharon Tate documentary was used to publicize the film.
 Its 14 minutes consisted of a number of scenes depicting Tate filming Eye of the Devil, dancing in nightclubs, and sightseeing around London, and also contained a brief interview with her.
 Asked about her acting ambitions, she replied, "I don't fool myself.
 I can't see myself doing Shakespeare."
 She spoke of her hopes of finding a niche in comedy and, in other interviews, she expressed her desire to become "a light comedienne in the Carole Lombard style".
-She discussed the type of contemporary actress she wanted to emulate and explained that there were two in particular that she was influenced by: Faye Dunaway and Catherine Deneuve.
-Of the latter, she said, "I'd like to be an American Catherine Deneuve.
-She plays beautiful, sensitive, deep parts with a little bit of intelligence behind them."

 Later in the year, Valley of the Dolls opened to almost uniformly negative reviews.
 Bosley Crowther wrote in The New York Times, "all a fairly respectful admirer of movies can do is laugh at it and turn away".
 Newsweek said that the film "has no more sense of its own ludicrousness than a village idiot stumbling in manure", but a later article read: "Astoundingly photogenic, infinitely curvaceous, Sharon Tate is one of the most smashing young things to hit Hollywood in a long time."
 The three lead actresses were castigated in numerous publications, including The Saturday Review, which wrote, "Ten years ago ...
 Parkins, Duke, and Tate would more likely have been playing the hat check girls than movie-queens; they are totally lacking in style, authority, or charm."
 The Hollywood Reporter provided some positive comments, such as, "Sharon Tate emerges as the film's most sympathetic character ...
 William H. Daniels' photographic caress of her faultless face and enormous absorbent eyes is stunning."
 Roger Ebert of the Chicago Sun-Times praised Tate as "a wonder to behold" but, after describing the dialogue in one scene as "the most offensive and appalling vulgarity ever thrown up by any civilization", concluded that, "I will be unable to take her any more seriously as a sex symbol than Raquel Welch."